openebs-archive/openebs-docs/docs/prerequisites.md

 yum install iscsi-initiator-utils -y
 ```

-You can verify the iSCSI installation from above section.
+You can verify the iSCSI installation from the above section.

 ## Managed Kubernetes Services on Public Cloud